HXMAN76/NutrinO-RAG/README.md

 <br>
 <br>
 <br>
+> [!CAUTION]
+> Still we need to address the part of Unwanted responses

 > [!IMPORTANT]
 > You can get Gemini API key, head over to Google AI Studio.
 For openAI api key or Queries reated to that Contact [Sai Nivedh](https://www.linkedin.com/in/sainivedhai/)